-There are scenarios where we need to know what applications or services on macOS have internet connection.
-Whether we want to detect an application that uses an internet connection in an unjustified way to transfer sensitive data from Mac, either we want to set certain rules in a firewall or we want to limit its traffic.
+There are scenarios in which we need to know the applications that connect to the Internet on macOS.
+Whether we want to detect an application that uses the Internet connection in an unjustified way to transfer sensitive data from Mac, either we want to set certain rules in a firewall or we want to limit its traffic.

-Utility Port on macOS supports specific command lines through which we can do almost anything on Mac.
+Utility Terminal on macOS supports specific command lines through which we can do almost anything on Mac.
 Even to get to see the processes of applications that access the Internet.

-How do we see the processes of applications that access the internet on macOS?
+How do we see the applications that connect to the Internet on macOS?

-Open the Terminal utility and execute the command line:
+To see the applications that connect to the Internet, open the utility Terminal and execute the command line:

 lsof -P -i -n | cut -f 1 -d " " | uniq

 After pressing "Return"(Enter) will display a list of all application processes that use internet connection.

 COMMAND ControlCe cloudd parsecd rapportd identitys sharingd WiFiAgent WeatherWi StocksWid ScreenTim assistant com.apple Adobe\x20 Core\x20S node WhatsApp